| Title: | Influence Diagnostics in Statistical Models |

 for ridge regression, the prediction matrix is given by

-This function never creates the prediction matrix and only obtains its diagonal elements from
+This function never creates the prediction matrix and only obtains its diagonal elements using

 Chatterjee, S., Hadi, A.S.
 (1988).
 Sensivity Analysis in Linear Regression.
 Wiley, New York.